 Hormone replacement therapy (HRT) or topical estrogen creams may be recommended.
 Estrogen rings (such as Estring) are a newer option for vaginal dryness.
-They deliver estrogen continuously in a controlled fashion.
-Similar to a diaphragm in size, the ring is placed in the vagina and releases estrogen at low doses for 90 days.
-Two studies have found that women prefer the estrogen rings to the creams, but little is known about any long-term effects.
+They deliver estrogen alone or estrogen plus progestin continuously in a controlled fashion.
+Similar to a diaphragm in size, the ring is placed in the vagina and releases hormone(s) at low doses for 90 days.
+Two studies have found that women prefer the estrogen rings to the creams, but they may cause serious side effects and little is known about any long-term effects.
 Ask your doctor to advise you about using these products.

 The Complete Home Wellness Handbook

 John Edward Swartzberg, M.D., F.A.C.P., Sheldon Margen, M.D., and the editors of the UC Berkeley Wellness Letter